Serbs of Vukovar: History

-War in Croatia
+Vukovar resolution

+The Vukovar resolution was the document in which Serbs from Vukovar and neighboring communities, at the end of 1939, requested that the central Yugoslav government exempts Vukovar county from the Banovina of Croatia and annexes it to the Danube Banovina or future Banovina of Serbia.

+Croatian War of Independence

 In the summer of 1991, Tomislav Merčep, at the time a leading official in the Croatian Democratic Union (HDZ) and Secretary of People's Defense, was put in charge of the town.
 Ethnic Serbs in Vukovar were subjected to forced interrogations, kidnappings and summary executions in addition to having their homes and cafes blown up.
 NGOs in the city state that a total of 86 Serbs were killed or disappeared during Merčep's control of the town.
 These crimes occurred prior to the Battle of Vukovar in August 1991, when the town officially became a war zone.

 After Vukovar fell to the Yugoslav People's Army (JNA) on 18 November 1991, the JNA imprisoned 2,000 people at the Velepromet industrial facility in Vukovar, 800 of whom were classified by the JNA as prisoners of war.
 Many were brutally interrogated, several were shot on the spot by TO members and paramilitaries, and others were sent to Ovčara, where they were killed in the massacre.
 Thousands more were transferred to prison camps in Serbia and rebel-controlled Croatia.
 There were also incidents of war rape, for which two soldiers were later convicted.
 The non-Serb population of the town and the surrounding region was systematically ethnically cleansed, and at least 20,000 of Vukovar's inhabitants were forced to leave.
 Vukovar was systematically looted after its capture.
 Serbia returned 2,000 pieces of looted art in December 2001.
 Overall, around 3,000 people died during the battle.

 Vukovar would formally become part of the self-declared proto-state Republic of Serb Krajina.
 After the end of the war, Croatia and local Serb authorities signed the Erdut agreement in November 1995 and the region was reintegrated into the Croatian republic.

 Serbs have long voiced their concerns about the crimes committed against them in the months before the JNA took over the town and the lack of accountability for the perpetrators.
 The matter has remained unresolved, with Merčep only being sentenced in 2017 for crimes committed by his units elsewhere.
 He died in November 2020.